 То Do Cut, copy, paste, undo, or redo Select the command from the popup (hold down the right mouse button to get the popup) or from the Edit menu.
-Copy the same value down a column Select Fill Down (Ctrl-d) from the Edit or popup menus.
-Insert or delete rows Select Insert Row or Delete Rows from the Edit or popup menus.
+Copy the same value down a column ' , Insert or delete rows Select Insert Row or Delete Rows from the Edit or popup menus.
 Find text Select Find from the Edit or popup menus.
 Type the text you want to find, and click OK.